 Who Is Patty Hearst?

-Born in 1954 in Los Angeles, California, Patty Hearst is the granddaughter of William Randolph Hearst, founder of the Hearst media empire.
-On February 4, 1974, at age 19, Patty Hearst was kidnapped by members of the Symbionese Liberation Army.
+Patty Hearst is the granddaughter of William Randolph Hearst, founder of the Hearst media empire.
+On February 4, 1974, at age 19, Hearst was kidnapped by members of the Symbionese Liberation Army.
 Not long after, she announced that she had joined the SLA and began participating in criminal activity with the group, including robbery and extortion.
 Hearst was captured by the FBI in September 1975, and the following year, she was convicted of bank robbery and sentenced to 35 years in prison.
 She was released early, in 1979, after President Jimmy Carter commuted her prison term.

-Patty Hearst was born Patricia Campbell Hearst on February 20, 1954, in Los Angeles, California.
-She is the granddaughter of William Randolph Hearst, the famous 19th century newspaper mogul and founder of the Hearst media empire, and the third of five daughters born to Randolph A. Hearst, William Hearst's fourth and youngest son.
+Hearst was born Patricia Campbell Hearst on February 20, 1954, in Los Angeles, California.
+She is the granddaughter of William Randolph Hearst, the famous 19th-century newspaper mogul and founder of the Hearst media empire, and the third of five daughters born to Randolph A. Hearst, William's fourth and youngest son.
 Following her high school graduation, Hearst attended Menlo College and the University of California at Berkeley.

 Kidnapped by the SLA